-This is another interesting ingredient, and it has been tested on elderly people to analyze how they respond in terms of memory formation and overall mental clarity .
+This is another interesting ingredient, and it has been tested on elderly people to analyze how they respond regarding memory formation and overall mental clarity .

 The only thing my dietitian highlighted is that the dosage might be a bit on the low side.